germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 distributed system that satisfies these requirements despite a decentralized DS.
 Moreover, instead of mitigating or providing methods for resolving Commit collisions, it effectively eliminates any risk of them occuring.
-It also, consequently removes the risk of insider state desyncronization attacks, as an inisder (a DiMember) can only control state in their own Send Group.
+It also, consequently removes the risk of insider state desyncronization attacks, as an insider (a DMember) can only control state in their own Send Group.
 The Send Group methodology ensures that a single owner controls the Send sequence in their own group, including both application messages and Commits.
 As a potential functional benefit in some use cases, DMLS further